Semantic Residual Prompts for Continual Learning: Conclusion

 \section{Conclusion}

-This paper presents \methnam, a prompting method for Continual Learning based on three main novelties.
-First, we strengthen the stability of the prompt selection mechanism using a foundation model and two levels of prompt tuning.
-Second, we replace standard prompt token concatenation with additive residuals, which transfer semantics into its MLP layers.
+We present \methnam, a prompting method for Continual Learning based on three novelties.
+First, we strengthen the stability of prompt selection using a foundation model and two levels of prompt tuning.
+Second, we replace standard prompt concatenation with additive residuals, which transfer semantics into MLP layers.
 Finally, we use a simple generative replay based on a multi-modal representation of the feature distributions.
-Each part of \methnam brings a significant contribution, leading it to outperform the CL state of the art.
+Each part of \methnam brings a significant contribution, leading it to outperform the state of the art.